yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit/add-certificate-ca.md

 ## Prerequisites

-The certificates must adhere to the following criteria:
+The server and CA certificates must adhere to the following criteria:

 - Be stored in a `.crt` file, with both the certificate and the private key being in the PEM format.

   If your certificates and keys are stored in the PKCS12 format, you can [convert them to the PEM format](#convert-certificates-and-keys-from-pkcs12-to-pem-format).

+The server certificates must adhere to the following criteria:

-- Contain IP addresses of the database nodes or DNS names as the Subject Alternative Names (wildcards are acceptable).
+- Contain IP addresses of the database nodes in the Common Name or in the Subject Alternative Name.
+For on-premises universes where nodes are identified usng DNS addresses, the server certificates should include the DNS names of the database nodes in the Common Name or Subject Alternate Name (wildcards are acceptable).

 ## Add CA-signed certificates